 Contact us by phone at (817) 392-7740 or send us an email to firstname.lastname@example.org

-The library has been working on digitizing many of its archive collections in order to make them more accessible.
-Some of the collections currently online include the Shires Photograph Collection, the Gruen and Bartholomew Plans, Texas County Tax Rolls, Texas Spring Palace, Fort Worth Labor News, Fox Photograph Collection, the Federal Writers’ Project, Lake Como Weekly, Hazel Harvey Peace Collection, Tarrant County Original Land Grants, Fort Worth Housing Authority, and the Women’s History Month Collection.
+The library is working on digitizing its archive collections in order to make them more accessible.
+Some of the collections already online include the Shires Photograph Collection, the Gruen and Bartholomew Plans, Texas County Tax Rolls, Texas Spring Palace, Fort Worth Labor News, Fox Photograph Collection, the Federal Writers’ Project, Lake Como Weekly, Hazel Harvey Peace Collection, Tarrant County Original Land Grants, Fort Worth Housing Authority, and the Historic Photograph Collection.
 New collections are continuously being added.

 Local Genealogical Resources

 Local History Collection

 The Fort Worth Library has over 10,000 items pertaining to the history of Fort Worth and Tarrant County.
 These items include city and county government documents, newspapers, directories, cemetery association records, maps as well as popular and scholarly books written by local authors or about local subjects.
 For information about what materials can be requested through the mail or email, please visit this webpage.

 A list of persons in the Library’s Biography Vertical Files, along with a brief description of the file contents.

 The Library has hundreds of photographs documenting Fort Worth’s history.
 Photos are available for reproduction through the Genealogy, History, and Archives Unit.
 This form will be filled out by library staff and signed by the customer.
 Please review the blank form and contact the Unit to request copies of the photos in the library’s collection.

 Videos of some of the programs offered in the library about different topics in genealogy and local history are available to view on the library’s YouTube page and website.
 A complete listing of available videos can be found here.